Binxly/monkey-interpreter/README.md

 ### `parser/parser.go`
 Implementation of the parser for constructing an AST from tokens.

-## Why Go?

-- Closely maps to C (or other lower level languages)
-- Built-in tooling
-- Readable and easy to understand
-- Fast

 ## Getting Started
 To run the interpreter, ensure that you have Go installed on your system.
 Clone this repository and navigate to the project directory.
 Then, run the following command: